andyzhangx/demo/windows/flexvolume/README.md

 --volume-plugin-dir=c:\k\volumeplugins
 ```

-## 3. create a pod with flexvolume mount on Windows
+## 3. create a pod with FlexVolume mount on Windows
 kubectl create -f https://raw.githubusercontent.com/andyzhangx/Demo/master/windows/flexvolume/aspnet-flex-example.yaml

 #### watch the status of pod until its Status changed from `Pending` to `Running`